Review by Frank Plowright

 Being familiar with the territory, Ennis deals in passing with so called Plastic Paddies, folk who’ve never set foot in Northern Ireland, yet mythologise the conflict there, and there’s a very human touch in dealing with former and weaker IRA supporters.
 Also introduced is British agent Yorkie Mitchell, a man near retirement age who’ll figure later in the series, who’s the Punisher’s conduit into the various factions exporting problems to New York.

-Artist Leandro Fernandez isn’t quite as accomplished as his predecessor Lewis Larosa, but in no way deficient, and the designs he delivers for Cooley and Maginty in particular are disturbing and memorable.
+Artist Leandro Fernández isn’t quite as accomplished as his predecessor Lewis Larosa, but in no way deficient, and the designs he delivers for Cooley and Maginty in particular are disturbing and memorable.
 This is also available collected with the previous volume In The Beginning in a hardcover titled Punisher Max vol 1.
+The full luxury treatment, is Punisher Max by Garth Ennis Omnibus Vol. 1, which collects this along with four other Ennis stories.